Overview

 o An intermediate-duration strategy comprised mostly of tax-exempt municipal bonds.
 Individual securities are rated

 investment-grade.
-Funds and ETFs in other asset classes are used to supplement the strategy as needed.
+Funds and ETFs are used to supplement the strategy as needed.
+Investments in taxable

-Investments in taxable securities are utilized when appropriate if the tax-equivalent yields are beneficial to the
+securities are utilized when appropriate if the tax-equivalent yields are beneficial to the intended strategy

-intended strategy outcomes.
-Municipal bonds are purchased based on yield, client state of residence, yield curve
+outcomes.
+Municipal bonds are purchased based on yield, client state of residence, yield curve positioning, and the

-investment-grade rated individual bonds with final maturities less than three years from the date of purchase, and
+o A short-term portfolio of investment-grade individual bonds with final maturities less than three years from the

 Mutual Funds and ETFs

-FLP will recommend mutual funds and ETFs for certain clients as part of our portfolio construction, based upon individual portfolio’s
+FLP will recommend mutual funds and ETFs for certain clients as part of our portfolio construction, based upon each portfolio’s

 objectives, including asset allocation and liquidity.
 In certain cases, mutual funds and ETFs will be utilized to supplement broader